kubevirt/user-guide/docs/virtual_machines/templates.md

 This UI supports creation VM using templates and templates features - flavors and workload profiles.
-To create VM from template, choose WorkLoads in the left panel >> press to the "Create Virtual Machine" blue button >> choose "Create from Wizzard".
+To create VM from template, choose WorkLoads in the left panel >> press to the "Create Virtual Machine" blue button >> choose "Create from wizard".
 Next, you have to see "Create Virtual Machine" window

 ### Common-templates

 There is the [common-templates subproject](https://github.com/kubevirt/common-templates/) subproject.
-It provides official prepaired and useful templates.
+It provides official prepared and useful templates.
 [Additional doc available](templates/common-templates.md).
 You can also create templates by hand.
 You can find an example below, in the "Example template" section.